TiarkRompf/lms-clean/doc/main/scala/lms/core/backend.md

 print(x)
 ```

-In this small example, the node `x = 10` is not *data-depended* by the print statement.
+In this example, the node `x = 10` is not *data-depended* by the print statement.
 However, it is *control-depended* because the value of `x` is mutated by it.
 However,
 the `x = 3` node can be removed without breaking the code semantics.
 The order of
-graph construction (the fact that user did `x = 3` before `x = 10`) is the base of
-our control dependency analysis.
+graph construction (the fact that user did `x = 3` before `x = 10`) is the base of our control dependency analysis.

-Directly keeping track of all control dependencies during LMS IR construction can be
-heavy.
-In our implementation, we keep track of the *effects* of nodes and blocks, and
+How can we obtain data and control dependency information from the source program?
+It turns out that we can track of the *effects* of nodes and blocks, and
 then compute *dependencies* from *effects* when we need to analyze dependencies.
 The
 design of effects (and effect systems) is an important project currently under development.
 We will talk about the current effect system in details later, but for now, I just want